chaoticfree/documentation/DSX Documentation support.md

  * Focus on long-term capacity

 ## Objectives
- * Conduct research to understand existing gaps, needs, and community politics
- * Develop DSX documentation hub that syncs with existing platforms and authors

-  * Identify core partners  (overlapping with DSX and separate)
+ * Research identifies core partners, assess community needs and maps the political space.
+It identifies existing resources and gaps.
-  * Conceptualize online platform
+ * Development of an online platform is conceptualized.
-  * Pull together volunteers and paid consultants to build it
+ * Implementation of the platform leads to strategic planning for sustainability of the project.

 ## Activities
 ### Research: Mapping resources and needs